miguelvc6/mvazquez.github.io/blog/posts/2024-11-17-llm-agents/content.md

 <p style="text-align:center; font-style: italic;">Regular LLM workflow to write an essay. </p>

 In an agentic workflow, you remove all those restrictions.
 The agent will be able to reason to take actions to better write the essay.
-It could decide to start by specifying the essay's structure and researching about the topic in a external data storage (data bases, documents, the internet...).
+It could decide to start by specifying the essay's structure and researching the topic in an external data storage (databases, documents, the internet...).
 Then it may decide to write a first draft and iteratively improve it until it is finished.
-At any point of the process it can reflect about what is the best action to take among the set of possible actions, which gives it all these capabilities.
-Obviously, this workflow will often give better results that the first direct approach.
+At any point in the process it can reflect on what the best action to take among the set of possible actions, which gives it all these capabilities.
+Obviously, this workflow will often give better results than the first direct approach.

 <p align="center">
   <img src="../../media/2024-11-17-llm-agents/agentic_llm_workflow.webp" width="80%" />